 Athletic Therapists (ATs) are commonly the first medical providers or health care professionals available onsite to evaluate any injuries that may occur during a competition or practice.
 They are not only crucial during competition, but also post competition during the injury management and return-to-play decision-making process.
 Athletic Therapists work closely with the Team Physician in order to provide the most effective therapeutic interventions and rehabilitation of injuries.
 Their goal is to return an athlete to competition as quickly and as safely as possible.
 Not only do they play a key role in injury identification, evaluation, and management, but are also critical at the sideline for screening for concussions to mitigate the risk of permanent brain damage.

 One of the challenges faced by an Athletic Therapist is determining whether an athlete should be removed from activity for further evaluation after a suspected hit to the head.
 Although even a decade ago it was acceptable to “shake it off” and return to play, new legislations in Canada and the US and standard guidelines require athletes to be removed from competition or practice if a concussion is suspected.
-To properly determine the risk an Athletic Therapist should complete a post-injury assessment and compare it to a test done on the same athlete at the beginning of the season, called the athlete’s baseline.
+To properly determine the risk an Athletic Therapist should complete a post-injury assessment and compare it to a test done on the same athlete at the beginning of the season.
 In some sports leagues, there are multiple Athletic Therapists tending to multiple teams.
-A reality is that a post-injury test may not be completed by the same person who did the baseline assessment.
+A reality is that a post-injury test may not be completed by the same person who did the pre-season assessment.
 It is important for sports medicine teams to try to manage assessment variances in order to provide the best possible information for making return-to-play decisions.

 Managing variability through diversification

-The post-injury assessment includes a series of questionnaires, checklists, and physical testing that is identical to the pre-season baseline test.
+The post-injury assessment includes a series of questionnaires, checklists, and physical testing that is identical to the pre-season test.
 A concussion can impact brain function in a variety of ways and because of the nature and physical demands of a sporting event an evaluation of concussion-related symptoms can be challenging.
 For example, an athlete may show concussion-like symptoms if they are dehydrated or have performed a strenuous activity, however this does not mean that the athlete will also demonstrate balance or neurocognitive impairments.
 Therefore it is important that an Athletic Therapist, his/her team and the team physician are all using a comprehensive battery of tests to assess brain function.
 Relying on any one type of test for the monitoring and decision making regarding return to play for an athlete provides an incomplete picture of the severity and breadth of the brain injury.

 Managing variability through calibration meetings